-CODE NAME MEANING 00 NO ERROR Error free The foll The following are returned to the master.
-01 ILLEGAL FUNCTION Message function received is not an allowable action for addressed slave.
+CODE NAME MEANING 00 NO ERROR Error free The foll owing are return ned to the master.
+01 01 ILLEGAL Message function received is not an allowable action for FUNCTION addressed slave.
 (Unsupported or illegal function code).
 02 ILLEGAL DATA ADDRESS Address referenced in data field is not an allowable address for the addressed slave location.
 (Master requested data, which is not configured from slave).
 03 ILLEGAL DATA VALUE Amount of data requested from slave was too large for slave to return in a single response.
 Woodward maximum is 118 registers.
-The following are displayed only.
-09 CHECKSUM ERROR 10 GARBLED MESSAGE Data received by the slave, but it is too short to be a valid Modbus message/command.
+The foll The following are displayed only.
+09 CHECKSUM ERROR Error in the checksum.
+Can indicate link quality and/or noise problems.
+10 GARBLED MESSAGE Data received by the slave, but it is too short to be a valid Modbus message/command.

-Table 3-1.
+Table 4-1.
 Communication Error Code